-I am not familiar with any of this music except for a quartet by Philip Glass which piqued my interest.
+I am not familiar with any of this music except for the quartet by Philip Glass, which piqued my interest.
 And since I have admired the Attacca Quartet in the past and the price was attractive, I decided to try it.
 But despite its title, it's one of the most depressing programs I can ever remember hearing.

 The highlight is certainly the Glass 3rd Quartet.
 The booklet goes into detail about how this program came about and states the group looked far and wide to find companions for the Glass.
 And listening to this CD, it is obvious the Glass was the main attraction and all the rest are mere "fillers".

 One wonders, though, why any of these pieces were chosen for an album titled "Of All Joys".
 The program opens and closes with works by Avo Part (Summa and Fratres) and all the rest are 16th-Century Renaissance madrigals.
 And all of them are extraordinarily dreary (including the two by Part).
 And for some reason the Attacca Quartet plays ALL of this music sans vibrato, increasing the gloom and despair.

 And one also wonders why they looked so hard to find more music to fill the disc, when another Glass quartet - or two, or three - would have filled it nicely.
 And would have been infinitely more interesting and rewarding than what they found instead.